Gaussian polytopes: a cumulant-based approach: Proof of the cumulant bound

 \begin{lem} Let $\xi\in \Xi$ and $f\in \mathcal{B}(\RR^d)$.
 Then,

-for sufficiently large $\lambda$. \end{lem} \begin{proof} As in the proof of Lemma 5.6 in \cite{GroteThäle} we obtain by the definition of the cumulant measures and the fact that we only integrate over the diagonal $\Delta$ that
+for sufficiently large $\lambda$. \end{lem} \begin{proof} As in the proof of Lemma 5.6 in \cite{GroteThäle} we obtain from the definition of the cumulant measures and the fact that we only integrate over the diagonal $\Delta$ that

 By rotation invariance of the point process one has that